With all the new excitement over the land flipping business in recent years, I sometimes hear from beginner investors

-When you know how to identify a great market, you’ll find that these lucrative counties are everywhere.
-Just because a lot of people have had success in one small section of the country, doesn’t mean you need to limit your reach to those areas as well.
+When you know how to identify a great market, you'll find that these lucrative counties are everywhere.
+Just because many have succeeded in one small section of the country doesn't mean you must also limit your reach to those areas.

 Abundance vs. Scarcity

 Will growing competition ever kill the land investing business?

-I think the obvious answer is “no” – but at the same time, it’s also important to recognize that this question is coming from a place of fear.
+I think the answer is “no,” but at the same time, it's also important to recognize that this question is coming from a place of fear.

-For people who have never worked in this business or seen any success at it, it’s easy to fall into the trap of fear, skepticism and the “scarcity mentality” – which holds many people back from true greatness in this profession.
+For people who have never worked in this business or seen any success, it's easy to fall into the trap of fear, skepticism, and the “scarcity mentality,” – which holds many people back from true greatness in any profession.

-While some people are sitting on the sidelines and asking “What it?“, there are a lot of people actively closing deals and raking in a lot of money.
-They aren’t putting fear in the driver’s seat.
-They understand what needs to be done and they aren’t wasting time – they’re doing it.
+While some people are sitting on the sidelines and asking, “What if?” many people are actively closing deals and making a lot of money.
+They aren't putting fear in the driver's seat.
+They understand what needs to be done and aren't wasting time; they're doing it.

 When you realize just how freaking huge the vacant land market is, you'll come to grips with the fact that this opportunity is FAR larger than the potential for houses – because there is still a TON of land available, with a minuscule number of people actively pursuing it.

-Case in point – I still get constant submissions on my buying website from motivated sellers who don’t have any other offers on the table.
-These people are desperate and they’re seeking me out – I don’t even have to send them any mail!
-They aren’t being tapped by any other land investors, which is verifiable proof that there is still an untold number of motivated sellers ripe for the picking – all you need to do is find them and give them an “easy button”.
+Case in point, I still get constant submissions on my buying website from motivated sellers who don't have any other offers.
+These people are desperate and seeking me out; I don't even have to send them any mail!
+They aren't being tapped by any other land investors, which is verifiable proof that there is still an untold number of motivated sellers ripe for the picking – all you need to do is find them and give them an “easy button.”

 The Price of Success